SoftUni-Internal/interactive-content/EN/02-Text-Processing/05-Homework.md

 You **should not delete the "\>" characters**, but you **should delete the integers that represent the powers of the explosions**

 ### Input
-You will receive a single line of input that will contain a **string** .
+You will receive a single line of input that will contain a **String**.

 ### Output
 Print out the resulting **string** after all explosions.